aolayeye/Database_Design_With_Postgresql/README.md

       - By joinning the current emplyee table with the dep employee table write a query to determine the count of employees retiring by department.
       - Write SQL to determine employee info by joining columns from the employees, salaries, and department tables
       - Write SQL to determine manager info by joining columns from the current employees, departments, and department manager tables
-      - Write SQL to determine department retirees by adding department to the current employee table
+      - Write SQL to determine department retirees by adding department to the current employee table.

+#### Entity Relationship Diagram